 National Park and UNESCO Wadden Sea World Heritage

-From the Danish Wadden Sea Coast just outside Ribe - Ribe Dike by Vester Vedsted (10 km) or from Kammerslusen (Ribe Waterway Lock) (7 km) - the view reaches out to both Ribe and to Esbjerg as well as all the Danish Wadden Sea islands, Fanoe, Mandoe and Roemoe.
+From the Ribe Dike at the Danish Wadden Sea Coast outside Ribe the view reaches out to both Esbjerg as well as all the Danish Wadden Sea islands, Fano (Fanø), Mando (Mandø) and Romo (Rømø).

 The Wadden Sea has global significance as one of the world’s 10 most important wetlands.
 Tidal wetlands, like the Wadden Sea, are some of the most productive ecosystems known.
 Plant materials, myriads of animals and micro-organisms in the sediments of the Wadden Sea make the area to one of the largest feeding grounds for migratory birds.

 The total Wadden Sea National Park in Denmark, Germany and the Nederlands covers an area of 13,500 km² (5212.4mi²).
 The Danish’s portion of the Wadden Sea is 1,200 km² (463.32mi²) and was classified as a National Park in 2010